rikuruotsalainen/AmethystPortfolio/index.md

 ---
 layout: home
-title: 'Your Site Title'
+title: 'My Purple Portfolio'
-description: 'A brief description of your site'
+description: 'A personal portfolio showcasing my work with a purple theme.'
 ---

-# Welcome to My Purple Portfolio
+# Welcome to My Portfolio!

-This is a portfolio website built using a purple theme!
+This is a website built using a **purple theme** to showcase my projects and skills.

 ## About Me

-I am a web developer with a passion for creating beautiful and functional websites.
+I’m a passionate web developer with a focus on creating modern, responsive, and visually appealing websites.
+I specialize in front-end development and enjoy building user-friendly web applications.

-## Projects
+## My Projects

-Here are some of the projects I’ve worked on:
+Here are a few projects I’ve worked on recently:

-- **Project 1**: Description of project 1.
+- **Project 1**: A responsive website for a local business.
-- **Project 2**: Description of project 2.
+- **Project 2**: A mobile app for task management with real-time collaboration.
-- **Project 3**: Description of project 3.
+- **Project 3**: A portfolio website showcasing my work (like this one!).

-## Contact
+## Contact Me

-Feel free to [reach out](mailto:email@example.com) if you would like to collaborate on a project.
+Feel free to reach out to me if you're interested in collaborating on a project or just want to say hello!
+You can email me at [email@example.com](mailto:email@example.com).